east-winds/east-winds.github.io/mentoring.md

 ### Lab Openings

+#### Staff
+**We are looking for a staff research associate to join a project aligning China's market reforms with carbon neutrality**.
+See the [job announcement](/2023-10-07-staff-research-associate-China-power-grid/) for more information.

 #### Undergrad
 **We are looking for one or more research assistants to join a new project on India-China clean energy trade**.
 See the [job announcement](/2023-09-19-researcher-china-india-clean-energy-trade/) for more information.